ndronos/c-nomorph/Adamson-2011/README.md

 - slideshare.net/invalidname/oh-crap-i-forgot-or-never-learned-c-codemash-2010

 ```
 But does malloc() make C "primitive"?
+I sure didn't think so in 1986.